spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 2. Use the Docker image to start the installation.

-    The installer needs access to your Palette account and to one or three machines in your MAAS cluster.
+    The installer needs access to your Palette account and to one (no HA) or three (HA) machines in your MAAS cluster.
 If you select one machine in Palette, then you need one in MAAS.
 Likewise, if you select three machines in Palette, you need three in MAAS.
 The MAAS machines must have internet access and be in a ready state.
     <br />

 3. The installer installs to the MAAS machines and uses the configuration file to build a new cluster to host the PCG application.